 Think about that.

-The ISITometer is a tool that will allow us to collectively — collaboratively — develop a crystal clear definition of this primordial Duality.
+The ISITometer is a tool that will allow us to collectively — collaboratively — develop a crystal clear definition of this Prime Duality.
 Once we have done this, we will have accomplished something in a matter of months that Humanity has not been able to achieve in thousands of years.

 I realize that is an audacious statement to make.
 Yet, in light of that awareness, I feel compelled to boldly reassert that claim.